The Aggregate Costs of Political Connections

 Subsidy estimates for connected firms

 This paper quantifies the aggregate costs of political connections using a general equilibrium model in which politically connected firms benefit from output subsidies and endogenously spend resources on rent-seeking activities.
 The model is structurally estimated using rich firm-level data for the Indonesian manufacturing sector and a firm-level measure of political connectedness based on a natural experiment from the authoritarian rule of Suharto at the end of the 1990s.
-A major innovation is to non-parametrically identify the output subsidy from differences in distributions of revenue-based total factor productivity (TFP) across connected and non-connected firms.
-In general equilibrium, both the distribution and the level of subsidies to connected firms matter.
-I find that subsidies to connected firms are too high and dispersed, costing the economy between 1.0-4.7% of aggregate output.
-At most, 45% of these output costs are due to the misallocation of factors of production towards connected firms.
-The large remainder is explained by the costs of subsidizing connected firms instead of putting saved subsidies to more productive use.
+A major innovation is to flexibly identify the distribution of output subsidies from relative total factor productivity (TFPQ) distributions across connected and non-connected firms.
+While only 1.3% of firms are connected, I find that connections impose large costs, with permanent consumption losses of 7.4% and output losses of 2.7%.
+2/3 of costs are driven by too much dispersion in subsidies across connected firms, while 1/3 are driven by an excessive level of subsidies.

 Jonas Gathen